cyj407/Real-estate-labels-and-3DGS-evaluation/3DGS-Reconstruction-Evaluation/results/ktv_hevc_report.md

 **Score**: 5/10

-> *The rendering shows several structural and texture inconsistencies typical of 3DGS reconstructions: warped walls, misaligned edges, and depth/perspective distortions reduce realism.
-Some artifacting around fine strands and inconsistent texture distribution further lowers fidelity.
-Overall, the scene is recognizable but not convincingly indistinguishable from a real photograph; improvements in geometry consistency and texture stabilization would be needed.*
+> *The rendering shows a plausible interior but with notable geometric distortions and depth inconsistencies.
+The warped wall and misaligned edges reduce realism, and texture uniformity is uneven with overblurring in certain areas.
+Overall, it resembles a reconstruction but not robustly accurate to a real scene.*

 **Detected Issues**:
-- ⚠️ **Curved Or Warped Walls**: Left dark patterned wall appears warped with irregular curvature rather than flat.
+- ⚠️ **Curved Or Warped Walls**: Left dark wall shows heavy warping and irregular pattern, breaking straight geometry.
-- ⚠️ **Misaligned Edges**: Shelf frames and vertical edges do not align cleanly, creating slight skew in geometry.
+- ⚠️ **Misaligned Edges**: Shelf frame and glass edges appear skewed and not meeting walls cleanly.
-- ⚠️ **Depth Or Perspective Errors**: Depth cues and perspective look inconsistent (distorted scale and skewed vanishing points).
+- ⚠️ **Depth Or Perspective Errors**: Overall perspective feels inconsistent across the scene, with depth cues not aligning coherently.
-- 🎨 **Floating Artifacts**: Thin stray strands or fibers around shelves and decor appear detached from surfaces.
+- 🎨 **Over Blur**: Regions near edges and textured patterns appear overly blurred, reducing sharpness.
-- 🎨 **Texture Inconsistency**: Textural patterns (wall, furniture, and decorative elements) lack coherent spacing, causing uneven realism.
+- 🎨 **Texture Inconsistency**: Texture quality varies (wall, furniture, flowers) leading to nonuniform realism.

 ### View 9 (240°)